xCryptik/developer-rig/README.md

 _I am certain that my Developer Rig Configuration is correct, but my Extension is still not working._

 > Clear your browser cache and local storage, restart the Developer Rig, and cross your fingers.
 To delete the rig's local storage open the javascript console in your browser on a tab with the rig open and do `localStorage.clear();` then refresh.
+Ensure you've included the [Twitch Extension Helper](https://extension-files.twitch.tv/helper/v1/twitch-ext.min.js) is included in your front end files.

 _I see an error when attempting to run 'yarn test'._

 > Sometimes deleting and reinstalling your `node_modules` can correct this issue.
 On MacOS, you may need to explicitly install watchman via `brew install watchman`.

+_`yarn install` fails in libssh2_

+> See issue [#48](https://github.com/twitchdev/developer-rig/issues/48).
+Be sure libssh, and it's dependencies are installed.